scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 In the code above, we did the following:

 * First, we updated the `x` and `y` values that we are storing in the game objects data manager.
-This is being done since as we move objects around our Scene, we will want to make sure we store the latest `x` and `y` value of the game object before we start moving it, that way we can reset back to the most recent position.
+This is being done since, as we move objects around our Scene, we will want to make sure we store the latest `x` and `y` value of the game object before we start moving it, that way we can reset back to the most recent position.
 * Next, we used the `getData` method to lookup the `pileIndex` value from the data manager.
 If this `key` is found on the game objects data manager, then Phaser will return that value, otherwise `undefined` will be returned.
 If we find this value, then we use that index to update the `depth` of the `tableauContainer` container that the card game object belongs to.
 If not found, then we update the depth on the card game object directly.
 This will allow us to handle when we drag cards from our discard pile later.

 With the changes done on our `dragstart` event listener, we need to do similar logic on the `enddrag` event listener.
 In the `#createDragEndEventListener` method, add the following code below the `TODO` line of code for resetting the game object depth: